kowalus23/PortfolioSite/README.md

 npm run dev

 # build for production with minification
+npm run start

-* Prefer to start "dev" instead... because i see that my compilation doesn't work with Switch router i've made. npm run start
+* Prefer to start "dev" instead... because i see that my compilation doesn't work with Switch router i've made.
+* I've made also version with normal Router/Routes and Links (it works fine to get back even on browser arrows), Switches are kinda broken.

 ```